 Meet the opposition | Preston North End

-As Swansea City prepare to face Preston North End on Saturday (3pm), we take a closer look at the visitors.
+As Swansea City prepare to make the trip to Deepdale, we take a closer look at Preston North End.

 What’s their story?